 New England Political Director, Marijuana Policy Project

 A former college English instructor, Matt believes respectful and effective communication is key to successful reform efforts.
-In 2013, his efforts bore fruit in Vermont as well as in New Hampshire; Matt was heavily involved in the successful campaign for Vermont’s new decriminalization law and led the efforts to allow medical marijuana in New Hampshire.
+In 2013, his efforts bore fruit in Vermont as well as in New Hampshire; Matt was heavily involved in the successful campaign for Vermont’s decriminalization law and led the efforts to allow medical marijuana in New Hampshire.
 Matt holds a Master of Arts degree in English from West Virginia University.